-1) Quantifying the impact of policy interventions for marine and terrestrial conservation
+1) Quantifying the impact of policy interventions for marine and terrestrial conservation using quasi-experimental methods

-3) Valuation of marine ecosystem services
+3) Valuation of ecosystem services using contingent vluation methods

 4) Using stochastic optimization tools for designing optimal conservation policy to deal with environmental and economic stochasticities

 Peer Reviewed Articles

-- Ando, Amy W. and Shah, Payal.
+Ando, Amy W. and Shah, Payal.
 2010.
 Demand-side factors in optimal land conservation choice, Resource and Energy Economics, 32, 203-221.

-- Shah, Payal and Baylis, Kathy.
+Shah, Payal and Baylis, Kathy.
 2015.
 Evaluating the Impact of Protection on Deforestation in Indonesia between 2000 and 2010 using Remote Sensing Data.
 PLoS ONE 10(6): e0124872. doi:10.1371/journal.pone.0124872

-- Shah, Payal and Ando, Amy W. 2015.
+Shah, Payal and Ando, Amy W. 2015.
 Downside vs. symmetric risk in natural resource portfolio design to manage climate-change uncertainty.
 Land Economics, 91(4), 664-687.

-- Ando, Amy, W. and Shah, Payal.
+Ando, Amy, W. and Shah, Payal.
 2016.
 The Economics of Conservation and Finance: A Review of the Literature.
 International Review of Environmental and Resource Economics, 8 (3–4), 321-357. http://dx.doi.org/10.1561/101.00000072

-- Shah, Payal and Ando, Amy W. 2016.
+Shah, Payal and Ando, Amy W. 2016.
 Permanent and Temporary Policy Incentives for Conservation under Stochastic Returns from Competing Land Uses.
 American Journal of Agricultural Economics, p.aaw032.

-- Shah, Payal, Mallory, Mindy, Ando, Amy W., and Guntenspergen, Glenn, 2016.
+Shah, Payal, Mallory, Mindy, Ando, Amy W., and Guntenspergen, Glenn.
+2016.
 Fine‐resolution conservation planning with limited climate‐change information.
 Conservation Biology.

 - Shah, Payal, Dissanayake, Sahan, T.M., Carlson, Nils, Fujita, Yoko, and Nunes, Paulo A.L.D.
 2016.
 Preferences for marine protection in Okinawa: A comparison of management options and two groups of beneficiaries.
-Forthcoming in Handbook on the Economics and Management for Sustainable Oceans, UN Environmental Programme and Edward Elgar Publishing House, UK
+Handbook on the Economics and Management for Sustainable Oceans, UN Environmental Programme and Edward Elgar Publishing House, UK

 - Loechl, Paul, M., Kemme, Michael, R., Shah, Payal, S., & Goran, William, D. 2012.
 Resource Efficiency in the US Army Corps of Engineers: Examination of Strategies to Reduce Energy Use and Greenhouse Gas Emissions (No. ERDC/CERL-TR-12-17).
 Engineer Research and Development Center Champaign IL Construction Engineering Research Lab.